zifeng-kang/jhu-dissertation-mwe/README.md

 Where the figure `myfigure.EXT` can be located in the directory designated by the `\graphicspath` command in the `main.tex` file.

 Note that no file extension is given in the `includegraphicx` command; this makes the code maximally portable for different graphics drivers.
 For `pdflatex`, there are many allowable extensions, including `.pdf` and `.jpg` among others.
-For plain latex, you generally have to use `.eps` files.
-But, if you hard-code the extension in your LaTeX code, then you will not be able to switch between latex and `pdflatex`.
+For plain `LaTeX`, you generally have to use `.eps` files.
+But, if you hard-code the extension in your `LaTeX` code, then you will not be able to switch between latex and `pdflatex`.

-# Overview of conversion workflow from MS-Word
+# Overview of document conversion workflow from MS-Word

 I started with `old-dissertation.doc`, an old 2009-ish `MS-Word` file (26MB or so) and converted it first to `old-dissertation.htm` (along with a directory of extracted images `figures`) with the native Word Version in which it was created.
 The resulting html file was converted to rich text with `textutil -convert rtf` and the resulting `old-dissertation.rtf` file was converted to a `LaTeX` file with the `rtf2latex2e` command line tool.
 Finally, the contents of `old-dissertation.tex` were split according to line number with sed, as in: